prashantRmishra/System-design/facebook-news-feed/Readme.md

         -   Showing those posts in chronological order on the feed
     -   We will start with naive approach and we will iteratively improve the design.
 We will start with the naive solution and solve the scaling problem separately
     -   We have and index on follow table to get the list of users a user follows quickly but we don't have any index on post table to get posts of various users.
-    -   We can create a partition key on post table for `userId` and sort key on timestamp of the post this will sort the posts of the user within the partition in chronological order.
+    -   We can create a partition key for post table on `userId` and sort key on `timestamp` of the post this will sort the posts of the user within the partition in chronological order.
+This will allow us to quickly fetch the posts by a user.
-    -   Note: partition key on userId will store all the posts from that user in the same partition making it quick to get all the post and sort key on the timestamp will the posts within each users partition by timestamp
+    -   Note: partition key on `userId` will store all the posts from that user in the same partition making it quick to get all the `post` and sort key on the `timestamp` with the posts within each users partition by `userId`

 ![feed-service](image-2.png)

-    - Here we have the simple feed service which will fetch all the users the given user follow from the follow table and get all the posts made by those users from the post table sorted on the basis of timestamp and finally the feed service will return the result back to user's feed.
+***Here we have the simple feed service which will fetch all the users the given user follow from the follow table and get all the posts made by those users from the post table sorted on the basis of timestamp and finally the feed service will return the result back to user's feed.***

-    - This simple approach has challenges like
+**This simple approach has challenges like**

-      - Our user may be following a lot of people
+        1. Our user may be following a lot of people
-      - Those people may have a lot of posts
+        2. Those people may have a lot of posts
-      - Total set of posts will be very large due to 1 and 2
+        3. Total set of posts will be very large due to 1 and 2
-    - Before we dive into these complexities let finish the functional requirements first
+        4. Before we dive into these complexities let finish the functional requirements first

+---

 - **User should be able to scroll their feed**
   - We want to give almost infinite scroll to the user, for this we need to know what they have already seen in their feed.